danielsolin/articles/DS.Articles.AsyncSyncPlugin/README.md

 ## Solution: Async Work via Azure Functions

-To work around this limitation, we can use an **Azure Function as an asynchronous sidecar**.
+To work around this limitation, we can use an Azure Function to handle the parallelism.
 This function handles concurrent tasks (like multiple API calls), while the plugin remains completely synchronous.
 The plugin sends a payload to the function, blocks synchronously for the result, and then continues with normal logic.

-> ⚠️ Although the plugin **blocks** while waiting for the Azure Function, the
+> An Azure Function is used in this example, but it could be anything that
-> function itself performs the async fan-out and waits for all tasks to complete
+> supports asynchronous operations and can be called synchronously from the
-> — thus delivering parallelism without violating plugin constraints.
+> plugin.

 ## Plugin Code (SyncPlugin.cs)